-It’s recommended to bring your own snorkeling equipment (fins, mask, etc.), we have this affordable snorkel set.
-You can usually rent equipment at your hotel, or you can purchase them at a sports store or tourist shop on your way to the cenotes.
-If you’re unable to bring your own snorkeling equipment, then you can always rent a mask and fins directly at Cenote Azul.
+It’s recommended to bring your own snorkeling equipment (fins, mask, etc.).
+We have this affordable snorkel set.
+You can usually rent equipment at your hotel or purchase them at a sports store or tourist shop on your way to the cenotes.
+If you cannot bring your snorkeling equipment, you can always rent a mask and fins directly at Cenote Azul.

 If you’re planning on spending any time in the water, you should consider bringing water shoes with a good grip.
 The rocks leading into the pools can be covered in algae, which makes them very slippery and potentially dangerous.

 Cenote Azul is one of the largest cenotes in Mexico, which means it’s the perfect place to go diving.
 Diving in a cenote is a very unique experience and offers many unique advantages over open sea dives.
 For this reason, many avid divers flock to the cenotes in the Yucatan.

 Since there are several different pools of varying depths, it is a great place if you’re just learning the ropes of scuba diving.
 The maximum depth of the shallow pools is roughly 16 feet (five meters), so it’s perfect for beginners or intermediate divers.
 In terms of certification, you only need a level one Open Water (or equivalent) in order to dive in Cenote Azul.